amazon-science/dse/README.md

 ## 7. Citation

-If you have any question regarding our paper or codes, please feel free to start a issue or email Zhihan Zhou (zhihanzhou2020@u.northwestern.edu, dejiaoz@amazon.com).
+If you have any question regarding our paper or codes, please feel free to start a issue or email Zhihan Zhou or Dejiao Zhang (zhihanzhou2020@u.northwestern.edu, dejiaoz@amazon.com).